 (2) systems that stress natural theology as the point at which apologetics begins, and

-(3) systems that stress revelation as the foundation upon which apologetics must be built does not take into account real & important differences w/in his apologetic families.
+(3) systems that stress revelation as the foundation upon which we must build apologetics does not consider real & important differences w/in his apologetic families.

 Gordon Lewis – distinguishes 6 different “apologetic systems” (epistemologies):